Understanding Automatic Allocation Adjustment

 The “Auto-adjust allocation” checkbox in any Betterment account allows you to have your allocation automatically adjusted over time, helping you maintain our recommended level of risk throughout the life of your goal.

 We do this by systematically gliding your portfolio(s) to a lower overall risk level as you get closer to the end date of your goal.
-To learn more about how we automated our allocation advice, click here.
+Learn more about how we automated our allocation advice.

 What’s the difference between having Betterment adjust my allocation vs. following Betterment’s allocation advice myself?

 When you enable Betterment to adjust your allocation automatically, we aim to reduce your account’s risk as tax-efficiently as possible.
-Thus, your taxes can be lower than adjusting your allocation yourself.
-Learn more here.
+Thus, your taxes can be lower than if you had adjusted your allocation yourself.

 How do I turn on auto-adjust?